-Tyler is a licensed CPA and has a MS in Taxation and BS in Accounting from Bentley University, where he was an NCAA student athlete.
+Tyler holds the FINRA Series 79, 63, 82, is a licensed CPA and has a MS in Taxation and BS in Accounting from Bentley University, where he was an NCAA student athlete.

 Kathy is Whipstitch Capital’s Director of Operations and has worked with Mike and Nick for eight years now – five years at a previous investment bank.
 Kathy even tolerated sharing an office with Mike once (where the phrase “it’s all about Mike” emerged…)!
 Her background includes three years at an integrative health and medicine journal where Kathy was the executive assistant to the CEO and Publisher.
 This experience led to her deep interest in the integrative medicine field – researching new methods for healing therapies, in addition to how and what we feed our bodies.
 A fairly new hobby is finding new ‘clean’ recipes that allow her to be gluten-, dairy-, and sugar-free.

 At Whipstitch Kathy assists the team with whatever they need – from event management to decorating the new office space and anything in between (snacks anyone?).

 In Kathy’s spare time, she enjoys spending time outside with her family, whether it is exploring the countryside on her new road bike, kayaking, swimming, yoga or traveling our beautiful country.
 Oh, and also visiting as many farmers markets in season as she can.